haiwen/seafile-docs/deploy/https_with_nginx.md

 ### Modify Nginx configuration file

-Assume you have configured nginx as [Deploy-Seafile-with-nginx](deploy_with_nginx.md).
-To use https, you need to modify your nginx configuration file.
+Assume you have configured Nginx as [Deploy-Seafile-with-nginx](deploy_with_nginx.md).
+To use https, you need to modify your Nginx configuration file.
 ```nginx
     server {
         listen       80;